benradstone/wandisco-documentation/docs/quickstarts/kerberos_hdp.md

 ## Prerequisites

-* Fusion has been installed and configured with a HDP zone.
-See [Quickstart guidance](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/installation/quickstart-config) for relevant documentation on how to achieve this.
+* See [Quickstart guidance](https://wandisco.github.io/wandisco-documentation/docs/quickstarts/installation/installation-quickstarts) for instructions on how to install and configure Fusion with a HDP zone.
 * An `/etc/hosts` entry for the Docker hostname plus `fusion-server-hdp` on all nodes in the HDP cluster.

   _Example -_ `172.0.0.4  docker_host01 fusion-server-hdp`